-Lubricants and antifretting coatings reduce the coefficient of friction and mitigate fretting fatigue damage by reducing the shear stress in the slip region.
-Fretting in turbine engine dovetail blade/disk contact surfaces is commonly reduced with Cu-Ni-In coatings and MoS2 dry surface lubricant [12].
-Coatings are applied by a variety of methods including thermal spray, plasma spray, chemical vapor deposition (CVD), physical vapor deposition (PVD), and (ion beam enhanced deposition) (IBED).
-The major disadvantage of antifretting coatings is that the component performance depends on the integrity of the coating/lubricant system during service.
+Lubricants and anti-fretting coatings reduce the coefficient of friction and mitigate fretting fatigue damage by reducing the shear stress in the slip region.
+Fretting in turbine engine dovetail blade/disk contact surfaces is commonly reduced with Cu-Ni-In coatings and MoS_2 dry surface lubricant.12 Coatings are applied by a variety of methods including thermal spray, plasma spray, CVD (chemical vapor deposition), PVD (physical vapor deposition), and IBED (ion beam enhanced deposition).
+The major disadvantage of anti-fretting coatings is that the component performance depends upon the integrity of the coating/lubricant system during service.
 Continuous rubbing at the contact surface during operation tends to remove the lubricant and wear away the coating eventually exposing the base metal to fretting damage.

-A new approach to mitigate fretting fatigue damage has emerged through the use of surface treatment processes that impose deep compressive residual stresses [13-18].
-Several methods, including shot peening, cavitation peening, laser shock peening (LSP), and low plasticity burnishing (LPB), are available to introduce compression.
+A new approach to mitigate fretting fatigue damage has emerged through the use of surface treatment processes that impose deep compressive residual stresses.^{13,14,15,16,17,18} Several methods, including shot peening, cavitation peening, laser shock peening (LSP), and low plasticity burnishing (LPB) are available to introduce compression.
 This approach does not eliminate fretting damage on the contact surface because a compressive mean stress does not affect the cyclic shear stress that creates the microcracks.
-Rather, the residual compressive mean stress ahead of the microcracks arrests the propagation of the fretting-induced shear cracks eliminating fatigue cracking and failure.
-The effectiveness of the compressive residual stress technologies in mitigating fretting fatigue failure depends on the depth and magnitude of compression, and the stability of the compressive residual stresses during further processing of components and in service.
-Shot peening and cavitation peening produce relatively shallow compression, while LPB and LSP impart relatively deep compressive residual stresses, well beyond the depth of fretting-induced microcracks.
+Rather, the residual compressive mean stress ahead of the microcracks arrests the propagation of the fretting induced shear cracks eliminating fatigue cracking and failure.
+The effectiveness of the compressive residual stress technologies in mitigating fretting fatigue failure depends upon the depth and magnitude of compression, and the stability of the compressive residual stresses during further processing of components and in service.
+Shot peening and cavitation peening produce relatively shallow compression, while LPB and LSP impart relatively deep compressive residual stresses, well beyond the depth of fretting induced microcracks.